 Ø Portfolio Management: Scheme merger will bring down the number of portfolios to be managed, thereby giving time to fund managers to focus their efforts on generating alpha.
 Fund managers may have to reshuffle scheme portfolios every six months based on AMFI revising the market cap list, which will increase their costs and impact their returns.

-Ø Equity Funds: Some of the large cap funds will lose their sheen and returns since they will not have the flexibility to invest beyond the large cap basket of 100 companies to generate alpha.
-There will be only 150 companies categorized under the mid-cap universe as compared to the current 400 stocks, as a result of which fund managers will have limited options to invest under the mid-cap category.
-This may force the investors to turn towards multi cap funds that afford greater flexibility to the fund manager to generate a better alpha.
+Ø Equity Funds: Some of the large-cap funds will lose their sheen and returns since they will not have the flexibility to invest beyond the large-cap basket of 100 companies to generate alpha.
+There will be only 150 companies categorized under the mid-cap universe as compared to the current 400 stocks, as a result of which fund managers will have limited options to invest in the mid-cap category.
+This may force the investors to turn towards multi-cap funds that afford greater flexibility to the fund manager to generate a better alpha.

 Ø Hybrid Schemes: Under the current categorization, these have been defined into three types: Conservative hybrid fund, balanced hybrid fund and aggressive hybrid fund.
 For an investor, the scheme differentiator will still remain a concern.